 Ken Soble was part of a group that formed Ottawa Telecasters, which was unsuccessful in its bid for a second television station in Ottawa.
 The licence was awarded to Ernie Bushnell for what would become CJOH-TV.
 At the BBG hearings it was noted that William Jeynes was chief engineer of CHCH , James Purvis was program manager, Joseph Carlo was music director and William Elliott was in the production department.
 It was also noted that Soble owned CHML-AM and 25% of CHCH-TV.

 Ray Peters left CHCH-TV where he had been commercial manager.
 He moved to the yet to sign-on CHAN-TV in Vancouver where he would be station manager.
-With him went Traffic Manager Lloyd Colthorpe.
+With him went Traffic Manager Lloyd Colthorp.
 Harold G. Burley, Toronto account executive with CHCH, returned to the Hamilton headquarters as commercial manager, succeeding Ray Peters.
-Jack Burghadt was production supervisor.
+Jack Burghardt was production supervisor.
 Ted Delaney left CHCH to become retail sales manager at the yet to open CFTO-TV in Toronto.

 Sam Pitt left CHCH-TV for CJLH-TV Lethbridge where he would be production manager.
 S.F.
 Habberfield was appointed account executive for CHCH's offices in Toronto's Park Plaza Hotel.
 He was succeeded in Hamilton as promotion manager by Hugh T. Trueman.